 By creating individual landing pages for types of services, you provide and/or locations that you service, you’ll rank organically for them and boost your rankings in the search engines for competitive keyword phrases.

 Not sure what keyword phrases to target?
 We have just the thing for you, read our ultimate list of keyword phrases for painters.

 Painter Lead Generation Idea #9: Leverage Facebook and Social Media

 Facebook (and other social media channels) offer several great ways to help a painting company generate leads.

-First, you can use Facebook Lead Ads to target people who’ve just bought a home, hired other home services companies recently, fit specific demographics, or many other options.
+First, you can use Facebook Lead Ads to target people who’ve just bought a home, recently hired other home services companies, fit specific demographics, or many other options.

-Facebook has many ways to hyper-target your audience to make sure that your advertisement gets in front of your target audience.
+Facebook has many ways to hyper-target your audience to ensure that your advertisement gets in front of your target audience.

 Now, of course, before you advertise on Facebook, you’ll need to set up your Facebook Business Page.
 We have a guide to creating Facebook Pages for your business that will help you do that.